openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 ![Scaling using arrows](../../assets/introduction/getting-started/4scaling-arrows.png)

 To verify that we changed the number of replicas, click the pods number in the circle next to the arrows.
-You should see a list with your pods similar to the following:
+You should see a list with your pods similar to the following by scrolling to the bottom of the web console:

 ![List of pods](../../assets/introduction/getting-started/4scaling-pods.png)